 One of the hallmarks of any good leader is a drive for continuous personal improvement.
 Not only do you need to know how to lead effectively, but you also need to understand what to lead with.
 You can be a great communicator but if you’re not conveying the most important messages then you’re sending people in the wrong direction.
 Fortunately for safety leaders, there are more ways than ever to brush up on leadership skills and engage with new ideas in the safety industry, including:

 - Watch webinars.
 Plenty of educational webinars are available to safety folks.
 Most are paid access only, but there are also some great free options too.
-For example, if you’ve decided to improve your leadership skills on 24/7 safety then Don Wilson’s presentation about off-the-job safety is a really useful free method of learning more about around-the-clock safety.

 - Read magazines.
 There’s a handful of high-quality publications dedicated to the safety industry.
-Magazines like Occupational Health and Safety, EHS Today and Safety Decisions all put out thought-provoking articles in online and print formats.
+Magazines like Occupational Health and Safety, EHS Today and Safety + Health all put out thought-provoking articles in online and print formats.
 There’s no reason not to browse through a safety magazine or two each month in order to stay current.

 - Go beyond the industry for more reading.
 Leadership isn’t just important to safety—it’s a universal skill and therefore one of the most common topics of business books.
 Extensive research and clear insight that applies to a vast audience almost guarantees applicability to your role.
 Check the reviews, pick a few and learn from the experts.